Alice Ong: 2016–2017: Acting debut

 After previously competing in the Miss Asia Myanmar 2015 pageant, she became an actress.
 Alice made her film debut in 2016 with a leading role in the film Bella and Me, alongside Khar Ra.
 The film directed by May Barani and film released in May 2017.

-2017–present: Breaking into the big screen
+2017–present: Breaking into the big screen Canal+ Myanmar

 Alice took on her first big-screen leading role in the action-thriller film Dimensions alongside Khar Ra, directed by Nyan Htin which premiered in Myanmar cinemas on 9 February 2018 and also screened in Singapore.
 The film was a domestic hit in Myanmar, and led to increased recognition for Alice Ong.

 In 2018, she co-starred with Daung and Angel Lamung in the dance film Wind Up Dancer, directed by Myo Myint Shwe, and written by Nat Khat Ni.
 It was produced by JATAKA Film Production and premiered in Myanmar cinemas on 9 May 2019.